karinapatel/ridershare-churn-prediction/readme.md

   - What model did we use in the end?
     * We tested a number of different models including Random Forest, Gradient Boosting, and Adaboost.
 Ultimately, we chose an adaboost classifier and were able to predict churn outcomes accurately 78% of the time.
     * The strongest features in our model include:
-        - Users not giving a driver rating
+        - Distance of ride
-        - Android users
+        - % of weekday riders taken
-        - Signup Date
+        - # trips in first 30 days
-        - Users in Astapor
+        - Date of signup
-        - Average rating given to drivers
+        - Surge percentage

 <p align="center">
 <img src="images/feat_imp.png">